 Season: Mid-April to the end of June, depending on the weather

-I think asparagus is best eaten as it is, hot with foaming, melted butter or hollandaise sauce poured over, or warm or cold with a good vinaigrette.
+I have now almost completely given up making things with asparagus, because apart from the very thin sprue, which I like to chop and put in Eggs en Cocotte I think asparagus is best eaten as it is, hot with foaming, melted butter or hollandaise sauce poured over, or warm or cold with a good vinaigrette.
+Or click here to watch how to make Basic Vinaigrette in our Cookery School Video

 Print this ingredient